gorda/istio.io/content/en/docs/ops/common-problems/network-issues/index.md

 Whenever you apply a `DestinationRule`, ensure the `trafficPolicy` TLS mode matches the global server configuration.

-## Route rules have no effect on ingress gateway requests
+## Route rules have no effect on ingress gateway requests{#route-rules-have-no-effect-on-ingress-gateway-requests}

 Let's assume you are using an ingress `Gateway` and corresponding `VirtualService` to access an internal service.
 For example, your `VirtualService` looks something like this: